 Operating system updates

-It doesn’t matter if you develop a Desktop App, A Mobile App / Application is a program that you download from Google Play or the App Store.
-You then..., An API is an Application Programming Interface.
+It doesn’t matter if you develop a Desktop App, A Mobile App/ Application is a program that you download from Google Play or The App Store.
+You then install..., An API is an Application Programming Interface.
 APIs are used to allow systems to retrieve data from other systems.
 It... or a website – there are “Operating System” level changes that occur that are out of your control.

 - On a Desktop, it’s a new version of Windows or macOS.

 - On a Website, it’s a new version of Chrome, Firefox, Edge.

 - On a Mobile, it’s a new version of Android or iOS is the operating system Apple has developed for its mobile and tablet devices (iPhones and iPads). iOS is the....

 - On an An API is an Application Programming Interface.
 APIs are used to allow systems to retrieve data from other systems.
 It... it’s a change to server infrastructure code.

 All of these changes can introduce new features, standards or prevent old things from working.
 If you want your solution to remain available and accessible, you need to update your codebase to comply with the changes